-- Ensure that staff are aware of their purpose and engaging with a shared vision for the university and the Faculty.
+There will also be opportunities to represent the Faculty in wider university activities and committees, in support of the Faculty’s interests, and to work collaboratively with university functions.
+You will also ensure that staff are aware of their purpose and are engaging with a shared vision for the university and the Faculty.

-- Support Senior Programme Officers in managing students' pastoral care needs, ensuring teams are aware of signposting students to relevant services and that processes and policies are kept up to date
+- Support the Senior Programme Officers/Programme Officers in managing students’ pastoral care needs, ensuring teams are aware of signposting students to relevant services and that processes and policies are kept up to date

 - Have oversight of, investigate and respond to formal and informal complaints within agreed timeframes.
 Utilise information gathered to inform improvements to services and systems at both a local and a university level

-- Produce management information data to meet the needs of a wide range of stakeholders, including utilising data to monitor completion and quality of work undertaken by the team and analysing and providing reports on data from many sources such as module evaluation processes
+- Produce management information data to meet the needs of a wide range of stakeholders, including utilising data to monitor completion and quality of work undertaken by the team and analysing and providing reports on data from numerous sources such as module evaluation processes.

 - Monitor and review service delivery on a continual basis to ensure compliance with agreed timeframes, expectations, key performance indicators and service level agreements, providing feedback to team members and setting clear expectations.
 Address contemporaneous and medium-term issues and flag longer term issues to relevant colleagues.

-- Work flexibly as part of a team, supporting others in times of high-volume activity, and reporting on resource issues to the direct line manager in a timely manner.
+- Work flexibly as part of a team, supporting others in times of high-volume activity, and reporting on resource issues to the Department Manager/Senior Programmes Manager in a timely manner.
 Organising new starter inductions.
-Covering staff absence and deputising for the direct line manager as and when required.
+Covering staff absence and deputising for the Department Manager as and when required

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.